-Here is the latest installment of Norms Watch, our series tracking the flouting of democratic norms by the Trump administration and the erosion those norms suffer as a result.
+Welcome to the latest installment of Norms Watch, our series tracking both the flouting of democratic norms by the Trump administration and the erosion of those norms in reactions and responses by others.
 This is our collection of the most significant breaks with democratic traditions that occurred in September 2018.
-Please let us know if you think we missed any.

 1. New reporting stoked concern about a constitutional crisis and Trump’s control over his own presidency